buddhist-uni/buddhist-uni.github.io/_content/canon/vv7.2.md

 ---

 > Because of this meritorious deed, I have been born as a very beautiful deva and enjoy all the wonderful things that delight my heart.

+A deva explains the results of taking care of one’s parents and having confidence in monks.